Comment

 It is important to keep your feet pointing forward while walking and stable while lifting.
 If turned out of alignment, the knee and ankle will be open and the hip therefore be unstable.
 Instability can lead to hip, knee, or ankle problems or even skeletal issues like bunions or chronic knee and/or back pain.

-(2024: Goes back to the first new point, which is task dependent.
+(2024: Goes back to the first new point, task dependent.
 If you’re lifting 300lbs versus picking up a 3lbs box, these little “malalignments” matter less the lighter the load.
 In general, the question I ask is, can you do both?
 In reality, the inability to do one likely matters means more to our health in the long run.)

 Hips or Feet?